afzalex/voicechain-template/README.md

 # AI Voice Assistant

-A real-time voice assistant that converts speech to text using OpenAI's Whisper, processes it using Llama 3 via Ollama, and responds with synthesized speech.
+A voice assistant that uses Whisper for speech recognition, Llama 3 (via Ollama) for processing, and Google Text-to-Speech for responses.

 ## Features